The Sweat Economy – Oleg Fomenko, Co-founder

 By creating products that are incredibly low-risk to engage with (no cash at risk for everyday users) and that offer fundamental value to the user.
 If a product aligns with doing some good for people and improves people’s day-to-day experience, the rest is inevitable.

 Ponzi-nomics are short-term, and hopefully, one upside of this bear market will be the demand for products that actually give users back more than they put in.
 Otherwise, why would they use it?
 Speculation is short-lived.
 Value is what will help to drive adoption.

 What’s next on the Sweat Economy roadmap?

 Good question!
-We’re racing through our – we’ve already delivered Sweat Hero Beta, a Portfolio feature to manage NEAR-based tokens, along with buying NEAR with fiat in the app.
+We’re racing through our 2023 roadmap – we’ve already delivered Sweat Hero Beta, a Portfolio feature to manage NEAR-based tokens, along with buying NEAR with fiat in the app.
 Next up will be Learn and Earn, followed by crypto-crypto swap functionality.